HubRise/website/content/apps/smood/en/configuration.md

 ### Payments {#payments}

 All Smood orders are paid online.
 Smood includes a payment in the order sent to the EPOS.
 In this section, you can configure the ref code to use.

+### Catalog Variant to Retrieve {#variant-to-retrieve}

+In this section, you can choose the HubRise catalog variant that you want to push to Smood every time you synchronise the catalog.
+With a catalog variant, you can customise the price and availability of the products in your Smood catalog.
+For more information, see [Catalog Variants](https://hubrise.com/blog/catalog-variants).

 ### Synchronisation Settings {#synchronisation-settings}